Euphorbia loricata Lam.

 Euphorbia armata, Euphorbia eustacei, Euphorbia hystrix, Treisia hystrix

 Euphorbia loricata is a succulent shrub with slender leaves at the branch tips, which eventually drop off leaving stems covered in just the dried cyathium (flower) stems, which resemble sharp spines.
 It is up to 3.3 feet (1 m) tall, branched from the base and above.
-The branches are erect, fleshy, cylindric, light green or bright red in sun and up to 0.6 inch (1.5 cm) in diameter.
+The branches are erect, fleshy, cylindric, light green or bright red in sun and up to 0.6 inches (1.5 cm) in diameter.
 The leaves are up to 3 inches (7.5 cm) long and up to 0.25 inch (6 mm) wide.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).